-- Is solid only - not liquid, aqueous, or gaseous.
+- Solid only (not liquid, aqueous, or gaseous)

-- Treat the waste in a way that is consistent with Ecology's treatment by generator guidance.
+- Treat the waste in a way that is consistent with our treatment by generator guidance

 Examples of possible special wastes

-- WSC2—Spent polymerization catalyst, sodium hydroxide and aluminum hydroxide, and batteries.
+- WSC2: Spent polymerization catalyst, sodium hydroxide, aluminum hydroxide, and batteries.